renelindsay/Vulkan-WSIWindow/README.md

  - Sensors input?
 (Android)
  - Joystick input?

-Please see the [BUILD.md](BUILD.md) file for details on how to build WSI-Window for your target platform.
+Please see the [BUILD.md](BUILD.md) document for details on how to build WSI-Window for your target platform.

 ## Overview

-The WSI-Window library has a very modular design.
-It consists of a few loosely coupled classes,
-which can be linked together to quickly get started on your Vulkan application.
+WSI-Window has a very modular design.
+It consists of a few loosely coupled classes, which abstracts away much of the tedious, platform-specific boiler-plate code, when creating a Vulkan application.
+For example, WSI-Window requires a valid VkInstance as input, when creating a VkSurfaceKHR, which you can get from the optional CInstance class.
+Alternatively, you may create the VkInstance yourself, by calling Vulkan directly.
+However, if you do, it is up to you to set up Validation, and ensure the correct layers and extensions are loaded for your target platform.

 ![LunarG Logo](./WSIWindow/docs/WSIWindow.png "WSI-Window")